kinectron/kinectron/memory-bank/progress.md

   - Proper visualization of all streams
   - Accurate metrics display with correct frameRate calculation

+### Key Stream Implementation

+- **Status**: Completed and working correctly
+- **Implementation**:
+  - Fixed data structure mismatch between server and client:
+    - Server was sending `imageData` (capital 'D') but client was expecting `imagedata` (lowercase 'd')
+    - Updated client code to handle both formats for backward compatibility
+    - Added normalization in client to ensure consistent data structure
+  - Implemented robust initialization pattern based on the body handler:
+    - Ensured proper cleanup of previous sessions before starting new ones
+    - Added sequential and predictable flow for starting the key stream
+    - Improved error handling with try/catch blocks around critical operations
+    - Enhanced state management to prevent multiple overlapping initialization attempts
+  - Added detailed logging throughout the initialization and streaming process
+  - Improved frame callback management to ensure proper resource cleanup
+  - Enhanced error handling in the stopStream method to gracefully handle errors
+  - Fixed issue with the key stream turning off after a few seconds
+  - Successfully streaming key data from application to client
+- **Current Behavior**:
+  - Users can start the key stream from the client, which activates the Kinect hardware
+  - The key stream works correctly on the first button click and stays active
+  - Key data (body segmentation) is successfully transmitted from hardware to client
+  - Key visualization is displayed in the client
+  - The "Stop Stream" button properly stops the stream on both client and server sides

 ## In Progress

-1. **Key Stream Implementation in Client**:
+1. **Depth-Key Stream Implementation in Client**:

    - **Status**: In progress
    - **Current Focus**:
-     - Implementing key stream visualization in the client
+     - Implementing depth-key stream visualization in the client
      - Ensuring proper data handling and visualization
-     - Applying lessons learned from skeleton stream implementation
+     - Applying lessons learned from key stream implementation
    - **Next Steps**:
-     - Add key stream visualization to streamTest client
+     - Add depth-key stream visualization to streamTest client
      - Ensure proper data structure handling
      - Implement visualization in P5Visualizer

+2. **RGBD Stream Implementation in Client**:

+   - **Status**: In progress
+   - **Current Focus**:
+     - Implementing RGBD stream visualization in the client
+     - Ensuring proper data handling and visualization
+     - Applying lessons learned from key stream implementation
+   - **Next Steps**:
+     - Add RGBD stream visualization to streamTest client
+     - Ensure proper data structure handling
+     - Implement visualization in P5Visualizer

-2. **UI Refinements**:
+3. **UI Refinements**:
    - **Status**: In progress
    - **Current Focus**:
      - Ensuring consistent UI behavior across all components